scaleoutsystems/fedn/README.rst

 FEDn
 --------

-FEDn empowers its users to create federated learning applications that seamlessly transition from local proofs-of-concept to real-world distributed deployments.
+FEDn empowers its users to create federated learning applications that seamlessly transition from local proofs-of-concept to secure distributed deployments.
+Leverage both a flexible local development environment and a managed deployment of the server-side (SaaS) to accelerate development of real-world federated learning applications.

-Leverage a flexible local development environment as well as a no-setup, managed deployment of the server-side (SaaS) to accelerate development of federated learning applications.
-Development is guided by the follwing core design principles:
+FEDn development is guided by the follwing core design principles:

 -  **Seamless transion from proof-of-concepts to real-world FL**.
 FEDn has been designed to make the journey from R&D to real-world deployments as smooth as possibe.
 Develop your federated learning use case in a pseudo-local environment, then deploy it to FEDn Studio (cloud or on-premise) for real-world scenarios.
 No code change is required to go from development and testing to production.